justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-information/product-images/README.md

 # Product Images

-Adding a product image helps potential customers view the product looks like.
-Viewing a product's image ensures that customers know what they are buying and at the same increases the likelihood of a sale.
-Store administrators can upload multiple images for all product variants (different SKUs).
+Product Images ensure that customers know what they are buying and increases the likelihood of a sale.
+Store administrators can upload multiple images for each product variant (different SKUs).

 This article documents how to add images to a product.

-Roadmap:
+## Roadmap

-1. Adding a single product image
+1. Adding a single product image.
 1. Adding multiple product images.

-## Adding a single product image
+## Adding a Single Product Image

 1. Navigate to the _Control Panel_ → _Commerce_ → _Products_.
 1. Click on a product (in this example, _Microfiber Cloth_).